RDM4CAU/Intro-to-RDM/IntroRDM_presentation.md

 >
 >Are there specific guidelines for handling research data at your institute?
 >
->Who are the contact persons at CAU and/or your institute if you have questions about handling your digital research data?
+>Who are the contact persons at CAU and/or at your institute if you have questions about handling your digital research data?

 *************